 (f) Duties of local counsel.
-Unless otherwise ordered, local counsel designated pursuant to this Rule shall sign all pleadings, motions and briefs.
+Unless otherwise ordered, local counsel designated pursuant to L.R.
+83.3(e) shall sign all pleadings, motions and briefs.
 In all cases, local counsel shall participate actively in all phases of the case, including, but not limited to, attendance at depositions and court proceedings, preparation of discovery responses and briefs, and all other activities to the extent necessary for local counsel to be prepared to go forward with the case at all times.
-The Court, upon motion by local counsel, may waive this Rule on a showing of extraordinary circumstances.
+The Court, upon motion by local counsel, may suspend or modify the duties of local counsel, but only on a showing of extraordinary circumstances.
 Upon waiver of this Rule by the Court, all documents subsequently filed shall be signed by counsel actively involved in the case.
-Such a waiver is not to be routinely granted.
+Upon such suspension or modification, the Court shall clearly set forth the duties of local counsel.
+Suspension or modification is not to be routinely granted.